 So, is wearing a bike helmet worth it?
-Do bike helmets work?
+Do bicycle helmets prevent head injury?
 With statistics like these, the answer seems clear: yes!

 Have we learned anything from the statistics?
 Probably not!

-The million-dollar question is: do bike helmets work?
+The million-dollar question is: do bicycle helmets prevent head injury?
 The answer is a resounding yes, according to multiple studies.

 Studies have shown that helmets can reduce the risk of head injury by as much as 85 percent and brain injury by up to 89 percent.
 But there’s a catch: the helmet must fit correctly on your head to offer any real protection.